 Airborne Tacticians Join Naval Air Arm

-At an impressive Passing Out Parade held on 05 April 2021 at INS Garuda, Kochi, eleven officers of the Indian Navy and two officers of the Indian Coast Guard graduated as Observers.
-Rear Admiral Rajesh Pendharkar, AVSM, VSM, Flag Officer Sea Training (FOST) reviewed the parade and awarded the coveted ‘Golden Wings’ to the passing out officers.
+A batch of 15 officers of the Indian Navy, including one woman officer, and three officers of the Indian Coast Guard graduated as “Observers”, at an impressive Passing Out Parade held on 14 January 2020 at INS Garuda, Kochi.
+Rear Admiral Krishna Swaminathan, VSM, Flag Officer Sea Training (FOST) reviewed the parade and awarded the coveted ‘golden wings’ to the passing out officers.

-The officers of the 92th Regular were trained in air navigation, flying procedures, tactics employed in air warfare, anti-submarine warfare and exploitation of airborne avionic systems.
-These officers would serve on-board Maritime Reconnaissance and Anti-Submarine Warfare aircraft of the Indian Navy and Indian Coast Guard.
+These officers belonging to the 90th Regular and 21st Short Service Commission (SSC) Observer Course were trained in air navigation, flying procedures, tactics employed in air warfare, anti-submarine warfare and exploitation of airborne avionic systems.
+These officers would serve as ‘Airborne Tacticians’ onboard Maritime Reconnaissance and Anti-Submarine Warfare aircraft of the Indian Navy and Indian Coast Guard.

 Lieutenant Commander Harsukh Dadhich from the Regular Observer Course was awarded the Uttar Pradesh trophy, the Flag Officer Commanding-in-Chief, Eastern Naval Command Trophy and the Sub Lieutenant RV Kunte Memorial Book Prize on being adjudged 'first in overall order of merit', ' best in flying' and ‘Best in Ground Subjects’ respectively while Sub Lieutenant Syed Abdul Kader from the SSC Observer Course was awarded the Book Prize for being adjudged ‘Best in Overall Order of Merit’.